Spotlight

 Create Wireframe

-Step 1: Measure Findability & Discoverability
+1. Measure Findability & Discoverability

 I conducted usability testing with 5 users to help us validate the problem, get buy-ins, and set the benchmark.
-We uncovered the usability issues that prohibited users from accessing our key offerings such as resume and coaching services.
+We uncovered the usability issues that prohibited users from accessing our key offerings, such as resume and coaching services.

-Step 2: Define Information Architecture
+2. Define Information Architecture

 Card Sorting